 Folks tend to let weekends become same old same old – same chores, same television, same family duties.
-The year whips by and you find that 2015 was no different than 2014, 2013 or 2012 as far as weekends are concerned.
+The year whips by and you find that this year was no different than any other as far as weekends are concerned.
 But weekends, if you work Monday through Friday, should be time for you to do a little exploring, and mark the time differently.

 Here are thirteen “weekend wind-down” ideas for you.
 Choose one and see if making your weekend a bit out of the ordinary doesn’t perk up the days that follow!

 No Electronics Day Make it a point to say “no” to social media, computer nonsense, or being glued to your Smartphone (and that includes answering it).
 You will be amazed at the siren calls they make, but stay strong!
 If you can do it, even avoid the television or radio.
 This is a way to reconnect with who you are, where you are and what is around you.
 A study by psychologists at Iowa State University found that kids who exceeded the recommended two hours per day of screen time were two times more likely to have attention problems in the classroom.
 And it’s not just kids — the more electronically plugged-in we are, the more our brainwaves change and the harder it is for our attention spans to remain focused.

 For this weekend wind-down, listen to music, but make it of your own choosing.
 Connect with people (and gently ask them to put away their Smartphones so you have each other’s full attention).
 Work on a project and leave the world to handle its own electronic buzz.
 How much more relaxed do you feel at the end of your day?
 What has changed with granting yourself permission to be unplugged?